PetroIvaniuk/llms-tools/README.md

 - [Koe Recast](https://koe.ai/) - transform your voice using AI

 ## Code & Math
+- [alphageometry](https://github.com/google-deepmind/alphageometry) - Solving Olympiad Geometry without Human Demonstrations, by Google DeepMind
 - [sketch-2-app](https://www.sketch2app.io/examples) - generate code based on sketch
-- [GPT Pilot](https://github.com/Pythagora-io/gpt-pilot) - a true AI developer that writes code, debugs it, talks to you when it needs help, etc.
+- [GPT Pilot](https://github.com/Pythagora-io/gpt-pilot) - a true AI developer that writes code, debugs it, talks to you when it needs help, etc
 - [FunSearch](https://deepmind.google/discover/blog/funsearch-making-new-discoveries-in-mathematical-sciences-using-large-language-models/) - a method to search for new solutions in mathematics and computer science
 - [MAmmoTH](https://tiger-ai-lab.github.io/MAmmoTH/) - a series of open-source LLMs specifically tailored for general math problem-solving.
 The MAmmoTH models are trained on MathInstruct, our meticulously curated instruction tuning dataset
 - [Defog](https://defog.ai/blog/open-sourcing-sqlcoder/) - a state-of-the-art LLM for converting natural language questions to SQL queries, which outperforms major open-source models and slightly outperforms gpt-3